Animals in the Book of Mormon

 The North American Mountain Goat.

 The Nephite animal list differentiates between “goats and wild goats”.
 Although modern botanists classify North American antelope into a different family than goats (Antiloocapridae vs. Bovidae), you can see how similar the the two animals look.
 Antelope were known to be a major food staple of assorted Mesoamerican groups like the early Zapotecs ranging as far south as Oaxaca during the archaic period.
 More recently their range stops near the valley of Mexico, although disease has nearly caused their extinction in many areas since colonial times.
 This may very well be the wild and non-wild goat that the Nephites were referring to.
-Since the range of North American Mountain Goat does not seem to stretch far south of the US border into Mexico, it may be the Mormon as a translator of Nephi’s writings projected his own understanding of the animals of his region (north-most west Mexico & Southwest US) on the record.
+Since the range of North American Mountain Goat does not seem to stretch far south of the US border into Mexico, it may be that Mormon as a translator of Nephi’s writings projected his own understanding of the animals of his region (north-most west Mexico & Southwest US) on the record.

 North American pronghorn antelope compared to both European and Middle Eastern varieties of goats.